rbdl/rbdl/README.md

 The library is published under the very permissive zlib free software license which should allow you to use the software wherever you need.

-This is the full license text:
+This is the full license text (zlib license):

     RBDL - Rigid Body Dynamics Library
 		Copyright (c) 2011-2012 Martin Felis <martin.felis@iwr.uni-heidelberg.de>

-    (zlib license)

     This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages